Mechanical Engineering Technology (MET)

 - Demonstrate knowledge in ethical values and engineering technology standards in solving Mechanical Engineering Technology problems

-The Mechanical Engineering Technology program adopts the “Accreditation Board for Engineering and Technology – Engineering Technology Accreditation Commission” (ABET – ETAC) learned capabilities in achieving student outcomes.
+The Mechanical Engineering Technology program adopts the “Accreditation Board for Engineering and Technology – Engineering Technology Accreditation Commission” (ABET – ETAC) student outcomes.
 Graduates of Mechanical Engineering Technology must demonstrate:

 Graduates will be prepared for careers as mechanical technicians, engineering aides, plant maintenance personnel, designers/draftspersons, production assistants, and technical salespeople.
 These jobs are abundant in the oil and gas, electric power, water, and transport industries.